“A great man is always willing to be little.” Ralph Waldo Emerson

 Hollywood is another very competitive ecosystem.

 Maybe some awards are more important than others.
-And some awardees are just legendary (Spielberg, Hanks, Deniro, Pacino, etc.) But where do you put the Cohen Brothers?
+And some awardees are just legendary (Spielberg, Hanks, Deniro, Pacino, etc.).
+But where do you put the Cohen Brothers?
 Chevy Chase?
 Christopher Nolan?
 Leonardo Dicaprio?
 Robert Duvall?
 I bet if you think hard, you could come up with a hundred people in Hollywood that you’d consider “great” in some way in the last three decades.
 And I bet each of our lists would vary.

-Silicon Valley “Greatness”
+Silicon Valley “greatness”

 If greatness in Silicon Valley is defined by a few dozen companies with big outcomes and that didn’t sell out early, as Andy suggests, where does that leave:

 - VMware: VMware is easily one of the most important startups in enterprise IT in the past thirty years.
 It transformed the way companies manage infrastructure and enabled new business models that were never before possible.
 VMware has become the modern operating system for the data center.
 VMware invented the hypervisor that became the key enabling technology for cloud computing.
-Yet VMware sold out way early (for $625 MM to EMC in 2004).
+Yet VMware sold out way early (for $625 million to EMC in 2004).
 The current market cap for VMware (which EMC subsequently spun out) is nearly $40 billion.
 Was VMware great?

 - Paypal: Love them or hate them, Paypal is the current payment infrastructure for the Internet.
 And it makes a ton of money for eBay.
 And because of that, many people think Paypal sold too early.
 Were they great?

 - Digg: Let’s get more controversial.
 When it was on the cover of Business Week, many thought Digg was great.
 Now many would be eager to declare it a failure.
-Founder Kevin Rose has talked about it.
+Founder Kevin Rose has talked about this dynamic.
 Many were eager to analyze with 20/20 hindsight.
 Yet some employees loved the experience.
 And GigaOm head Om Malik passionately articulated how Digg made a huge impact to media and, in a small way, changed the world.
 Was Digg great?

 If we thought hard, we could come up with dozen’s of mind-twisting examples.
-And more importantly, each of us would have companies – that we worked at, worked with or bought from – that were great for us – even if no one else remembers them.
+And more importantly, each of us would have companies — that we worked at, worked with or bought from — that were great for us, even if no one else remembers them.

 Striving to create a great company and change the world is awesome.

 But my point is that defining greatness across a large number of people in the abstract is tough.
-While venture capitalists are sometimes very intelligent, experienced and important in the Silicon Valley ecosystem, that doesn’t mean their definition of greatness is the only one.
+While venture capitalists are sometimes very intelligent, experienced, and important in the Silicon Valley ecosystem, that doesn’t mean their definition of greatness is the only one.
 And it doesn’t mean their list of a few dozen “great” entrepreneurs are the only ones that were great to anyone.

 At the end of the day, greatness is a personal concept and I think much of the frustration in life is when we chase others’ definition of success versus creating our own.

-Maybe this is just a letter I’m writing to myself.
+Then again, maybe this is just a letter I’m writing to myself.